BBaysinger/bb-portfolio/docs/private-content-workflow.md

 - Authored pull/import workflows rooted at `PORTFOLIO_CONTENT_DIR`
 - `content:migrate`, which migrates the full CMS database directly between environments and stages the supported media collections separately

+Authority model:

+- Local CMS state is authoritative for `content:migrate` when the source is `local`.
+- `../cms-media-seedings` is a hydration source for local media workflows, not the source of truth for local migrate.
+- Canonical local YAML snapshots live at the configured `PORTFOLIO_CONTENT_DIR`; non-local pull/export runs must target an explicit alternate directory and cannot overwrite that canonical local snapshot.

 Default content source:

 - `../cms-content-variants/_general-purpose` relative to this repo root.